ufjschool/ob-s14/drafts/second/HauntedStory.md

 “A lot of experiences range from spiritual to more paranormal to something just strange and unnatural,” Boothby said.

-According to FPI, people experience paranormal activity on different levels and in different ways, including audibly, visually and sensationally.People claim to hear footsteps, rustling, conversations or voices saying their name when no one else is around.
+According to FPI, people experience paranormal activity on different levels and in different ways, including audibly, visually and sensationally.
+People claim to hear footsteps, rustling, conversations or voices saying their name when no one else is around.
 They might see apparitions- a ghostlike image of a person, or they might feel static sensations or sense that someone is watching them.
 According to Boothby, audible experiences seem to be the most common.

 How frightening, I thought, to be bombarded with noises and suspicions and the question of: “Am I crazy?”
 I couldn’t recall ever experiencing something as I’ve described above, something paranormal I suppose, but I began to feel an inevitable hopelessness for the people who did.